Employee not fit for duty on a construction site - has a history osteomeyltis (Fractured tibia bone)

 marvyn-ndawula

-His condition is a great risk when it comes to the nature of operations at site.
-Management has advised his services should be terminated.
-How best should this situation be handled to avoid any inconveniences.
+I hope you are all well.
+I am facing a challenge at work with an employee who has a history of osteomyelitis (fractured tibia bone).
+His condition poses a significant risk concerning the nature of operations at the site.
+Management has advised that his services should be terminated.
+How should this situation be best handled to avoid any inconveniences?

 vmlakshminarayanan